Pinned distances of planar sets with low dimension

-A full resolution of Conjecture \ref{conj:FalconerPinned} problem seems to be beyond current techniques, even in the $n=2$ case.
-However, recent work has proven strong lower bounds on the dimension of pinned distance sets in the plane \cite{Shmerkin17, Shmerkin20,KelShm19,Stull22c}.
-If $E\subseteq \R^2$ is analytic, and $d:=\dim_H(E) > 1$, the current records are
+\end{conj} Although a full resolution of Conjecture \ref{conj:FalconerPinned} seems to be beyond current techniques, substantial progress has been made on this question in the past few years \cite{DuZha19,GutIosOuWang20, DuGuOuWanWilZha21, DuIosOuWanZha21, DuOuRenZhang23a}.
+Moreover, recent work has proven strong lower bounds on the dimension of pinned distance sets in the plane \cite{Shmerkin17, Shmerkin20,KelShm19,Stull22c}.
+If $E\subseteq \R^2$ is analytic (i.e. the continuous image of a Borel set), and $d:=\dim_H(E) > 1$, the current records are